-This article shows the rules and requirements in operational areas to allow the offices and the CSS program as a whole comply with federal program standards.
+This article outlines the operational rules and requirements that enable individual offices and the overall CSS program to meet federal program standards.

 Audit and Performance Purpose

-Within Child Support Services the Center for Professional Development, Administrative Review has the responsibility of conducting Program Reviews and Internal Control Reviews.
-The Center of Finance and Budget has the responsibility of conducting Financial Processing Reviews.
-These Reviews are conducted using Oklahoma Department of Human Services (OKDHS) Regulations and Policy, Contracts and/or Cooperative Agreements between OKDHS and various District Attorneys (DA) and private contractors, State Statutes and requirements in the following USC and CFR:
+Within Child Support Services, the Center for Professional Development—CSS auditors are responsible for carrying out Program Reviews and Internal Audits.
+Meanwhile, the Center for Finance and Budget staff oversees Financial Processing Reviews.
+All reviews are conducted in accordance with Oklahoma Department of Human Services (OKDHS) regulations and policies, as well as the terms outlined in contracts and cooperative agreements between OKDHS and various District Attorneys (DAs) and private contractors.
+These evaluations also adhere to applicable State Statutes and the requirements specified in the United States Code (USC) and Code of Federal Regulations (CFR):

 - 42 USC 654 (6)(B)